Generalized Optimistic Methods for Convex-Concave Saddle Point Problems: Second-order generalized optimistic method

-The above argument for faster convergence relies crucially on the premise that the stepsize $\eta_k$ is adaptive to the displacement $\|\vz_{k+1}-\vz_k\|$, i.e., at least on the order of $\frac{1}{\|\vz_{k+1}-\vz_k\|}$.
-As mentioned in Section~\ref{sec:GOMD}, a major challenge here is the interdependence between $\eta_k$ and $\vz_{k+1}$: the iterate $\vz_{k+1}$ depends on $\eta_k$ via \eqref{eq:OMD_2nd_ls}, while the stepsize $\eta_k$ depends on $\vz_{k+1}$ as illustrated in \eqref{eq:stepsize_2nd} and \eqref{eq:approx_step_2nd}.
+The above argument for faster convergence relies crucially on the premise that the step size $\eta_k$ is adaptive to the displacement $\|\vz_{k+1}-\vz_k\|$, i.e., at least on the order of $\frac{1}{\|\vz_{k+1}-\vz_k\|}$.
+As mentioned in Section~\ref{sec:GOMD}, a major challenge here is the interdependence between $\eta_k$ and $\vz_{k+1}$: the iterate $\vz_{k+1}$ depends on $\eta_k$ via \eqref{eq:OMD_2nd_ls}, while the step size $\eta_k$ depends on $\vz_{k+1}$ as illustrated in \eqref{eq:stepsize_2nd} and \eqref{eq:approx_step_2nd}.
 Hence, we need to simultaneously select $\eta_k$ and $\vz_{k+1}$ to satisfy the above requirements.
 This goal can be achieved by using the line search scheme discussed in Section~\ref{subsec:line_search}.
-Moreover, to reach the full potential of the second-order method and pick the largest possible stepsize, we propose to select the stepsize by the more aggressive version of Algorithm~\ref{alg:ls} with the advancing subroutine, at the cost of a potential increase in the number of calls to the optimistic subsolver.
-In addition, similar to the line search scheme for the first-order optimistic method, we choose the initial trial stepsize as $\sigma_{k}=\eta_{k-1}/\beta$ for $k\geq 1$.
-The second-order optimistic method is formally described in Algorithm~\ref{alg:2nd_optimstic}.
+In addition, similar to the line search scheme for the first-order optimistic method, we use a warm-start strategy and choose the initial trial step size $\sigma_{k+1}$ based on the previously accepted step size $\eta_k$.
+Specifically, we set $\sigma_{k+1} = \eta_k/\beta$ in the convex-concave setting and set $\sigma_{k+1}=\eta_{k}\sqrt{1+\eta_{k}\mu}/\beta$ in the strongly-convex-strongly-concave setting.
+As shown in Section~\ref{subsec:complexity_LS}, our choice of $\eta_{k+1}$ is crucial for ensuring that the average number of line search steps per iteration is bounded by a constant.
+The second-order optimistic method is formally described in Algorithm~\ref{alg:2nd_optimistic}.